felanios/murlock/README.md

 ## Limitations

+- **HTTP Clients Only:** MurLock is designed specifically for use with HTTP-based clients in the NestJS framework.
+It does not support non-HTTP clients directly.
 - **Redis Persistence:** Ensure that your Redis instance has RDB persistence enabled.
 This ensures that in case of a crash, locks are not lost.
 - **Single Redis Instance:** MurLock is not designed to work with Redis cluster mode.
 It's essential to ensure that locks are always set to a single instance.